blok17/Bof_Tools/README.md

 Quick and simple tool to check for any missing chars when controlling Bad Characters during Buffer Overflow Exploitation.
 It will find all the badchars and stop once 4 consecutive badchars are found.
-It requires a `db esp L100` with the output aligned to start with `01`.
+It requires a `db esp L100`, aligned so that it starts with `01`.
+An example named 'badchar_example.txt' is provided in the repository.
 ```
   _______           __      ___          __
  / ___/ /  ___ ____/ /__   / _ )___ ____/ /__   ___  __ __